nomcomm/MediaNeuroscienceOnAShoestring_JMP/README.md

-Analysis for Schmälzle & Grall (2020)
+Analysis for Jahn & Schmälzle & (submitted)
 =============================================

 Data and analysis code for  *Communication neuroscience on a shoestring: